WebDevStudios/WDS-BuddyPress-Project-Framework/README.md

 npm install && bower install
 ```

-When NPM and Bower are finished, you are ready to compile Sass using Grunt.
+When NPM and Bower are finished, you are ready to use Grunt.
 Commands are as follows:

-## Using Grunt
+## Grunt Commands

 * Watch Sass files for changes, and compile automatically: ```grunt watch```
 * Compile all styles on demand: ```grunt styles```